sfilip/firpm/firpm_ld/README.md

-firpm library (multiple precision version)
+firpm library (long double precision version)
 =========================================

-## Installation instructions (long double precision version)##
+## Installation instructions
-This code has been tested **only** on Linux installations.
-In order to compile and use it, a recent version of g++ with C++11 support is necessary (a version >= 4.8 should work nicely).
-Some external utilities and libraries must also be installed and available on your system search paths:
+This code has been tested on recent Mac OS X (>= 10.14) and Linux installations.
+In order to compile and use it, a recent C++ compiler with C++11 support is necessary (recent g++ and clang compilers have been shown to work).
+An active internet connection and some external utilities and libraries must also be installed and available on your system search paths:
-* CMake version 2.8 or newer
+* CMake version 3.12 or newer
 * Eigen version 3 or newer
-* (optional) Google gtest framework for generating the test executables
+* Google gtest framework for generating the test executables will be downloaded during CMake configuration
 * (optional) doxygen version 1.8.3 or newer in order to generate the accompanying documentation

 Assuming these prerequisites are taken care of and you are located at the base folder containing the source code and test files,